How to end password reuse on the web

 \section{Related Work}

-Despite the extent of password reuse, we are aware of no prior work to actively interfere with password reuse by the same user at multiple websites.
-Instead, approaches that implicitly or explicitly coordinate across sites to mitigate risks due to password reuse have set somewhat different goals.
+We are aware of no prior work to enable websites to interfere with password reuse by the same user.
+Instead, server-side approaches to mitigate risks due to password reuse have set somewhat different goals.

-\myparagraph{Web single sign-on} Roughly speaking, web single sign-on (SSO) schemes such as OAuth (\url{https://oauth.net/}), OpenID (\url{http://openid.net}), OpenID Connect (\url{http://openid.net/connect/}), and Facebook Login (\url{https://developers.facebook.com/docs/facebook-login/}), enable one website (an ``identity provider'') to share a user's account information with other websites (``relying parties''), typically in lieu of the user creating distinct accounts at those relying parties.
+\myparagraph{Web single sign-on (SSO)} SSO schemes such as OAuth (\url{https://oauth.net/}), OpenID (\url{http://openid.net}), OpenID Connect (\url{http://openid.net/connect/}), and Facebook Login (\url{https://developers.facebook.com/docs/facebook-login/}), enable one website (an ``identity provider'') to share a user's account information with other websites (``relying parties''), typically in lieu of the user creating distinct accounts at those relying parties.
 As such, this approach mitigates password reuse by simply not having the user set passwords at the relying parties.
-However, if a user's identity-provider account is compromised or unavailable, or if she simply chooses to close her identity-provider account, then the security or availability of her relying-party accounts can be impacted.
+While convenient, SSO exposes users to a range of new attacks, leading some to conclude ``the pervasiveness of SSO has created an exploitable ecosystem''~\cite{ghasemisharif2018:sso}.
 In addition, the identity provider in these schemes typically learns the relying parties visited by the user~\cite{dey2010:pseudoid}.
-Such issues have slowed their adoption~\cite{sun2011:openid}.

-\myparagraph{Detecting leaked passwords} As discussed in \secref{sec:introduction}, some companies cross-reference account passwords against leaked passwords sold on the black market, either as a service to others or for their own users.
-This approach \textit{proactively} detects risk to shared-password accounts that arises when one of those accounts is compromised.
-Other approaches detect attempts to reuse compromised passwords at \textit{honey accounts} on other sites (e.g.,~\cite{deblasio2017:tripwire}), thereby \textit{reactively} detecting risk to accounts.
-Whether proactive or reactive, detecting stolen passwords is primarily useful if at-risk accounts at \textit{other} sites can be located and protected, ideally before they are breached.
-In contrast, our goal is to discourage password reuse in the first place and, indeed, to eliminate the culture of password reuse altogether.
+\myparagraph{Detecting use of leaked passwords by legitimate users} As mentioned in \secref{sec:introduction}, some companies cross-reference account passwords against known-leaked passwords, either as a service to others (e.g., \url{https://www.passwordping.com}, \url{https://haveibeenpwned.com}) or for their own users (e.g.,~\cite{collins2016:facebook}).
+While recommended~\cite{nist2017:800-63B}, this approach can detect only passwords that are \textit{known} to have been leaked.
+Because password database compromises often go undiscovered for long periods (as of 2017, 15 months on average~\cite{shape2018:spill}), this approach cannot identify vulnerable accounts in the interim.